 We really enjoyed zipping around on the Lectric XP Step-Thru.
 The frame felt phenomenally sturdy for being a foldable bike, and the motor provided enough power and speed to make anybody smile.

 The battery life on the XP was surprisingly good for a bike under a thousand dollars and we always had enough charge for the routes we were riding, and plenty power for the steepest of hills.
 We feel this bike is good for those who feel they could benefit from an ebike, but don’t want to spend thousands of dollars.

 We have ridden plenty of expensive ebikes and when it comes to bang for your buck it doesn’t get much better than the Lectric XP.
 It’s actually quite shocking what a stellar bike this is for the price point that they’ve listed it at.

 The XP also doesn’t do half-bad offroad, we flew through gravel and dirt pathways and even managed to make it through some pretty deep sand.
 With so much power packed into a compact, foldable frame the Lectric XP Step-Thru is going to check a lot of boxes for most ebike riders.
 You can zoom around big cities and forest roads , the versatility mixed with the affordable price point is truly something special.

 Right now Lectrics business model is strictly direct to consumer, so the bike will be directly shipped to your doorstep once purchased.
+You can see the current pricing at the button above.
 The bike arrives fully assembled and will only require a few additional easy steps before riding.
 Lectric keeps things budget friendly and easy for their customers, which is something we definitely appreciate in this day and age.